21. December 2023

 Mayer’s breakthrough album “Room For Squares” landed in 2001, with the singles “No Such Thing” and “Your Body is a Wonderland”, achieving significant chart success.

 From there, Mayer has gone from strength to strength.
-Able to experiment with different genres and continue to evolve as an artist, he continues to be a respected and influential figure in the music industry.
+Able to experiment with different genres and continue to evolve as an artist, he remains a respected and influential figure in the music industry.

 As if the accomplished albums and modern classic songs (“Daughters”, “Slow Dancing in a Burning Room”) weren’t enough – Mayer is also recognised as a leading live performer.
 His “Where The Light Is” concert at the Nokia Theatre in 2008 is widely thought of as a masterpiece in the world of live performance.
 This version of Tom Petty’s classic hit “Free Fallin’” is a standout moment of it and, in my opinion, completely transcends the original.